 The 3rd Circuit’s ruling also pointed out the anti-trans sentiment underlying the lawsuit, stating that the appellants’ “real objection is to the presence of transgender students, not to any ‘environment’ their presence creates.”
 The allegations, the ruling further noted, “include an assertion that a cisgender student was harassed merely by a transgender student washing that student’s own hands in a bathroom or changing in a locker room.
 That is not the type of conduct that supports a Title IX hostile environment claim.”

-ADF lost again in June 2018 in one of its pre-enforcement lawsuits — legal challenges to nondiscrimination ordinances that protect LGBT people before a business is found in violation.
+ADF lost again in June 2018 in one of its pre-enforcement lawsuits — legal challenges to nondiscrimination ordinances that protect LGBTQ people before a business is found in violation.
 In this case, the Arizona Court of Appeals for Division One ruled that the Phoenix-based Brush & Nib Calligraphy Studio could not violate the city’s nondiscrimination protections because of the owners’ religious beliefs.

-The studio has not yet discriminated against any LGBT people, but it believes that Phoenix’s ordinance that prohibits discrimination on the basis of sexual orientation should be overturned or should not apply to religious beliefs.
+The studio has not yet discriminated against any LGBTQ people, but it believes that Phoenix’s ordinance that prohibits discrimination on the basis of sexual orientation should be overturned or should not apply to religious beliefs.

 The court referred repeatedly to the Masterpiece ruling to explain why Brush & Nib should not discriminate.
 The ruling stated that, “We recognize that a law allowing Appellants to refuse service to customers based on sexual orientation would constitute a ‘grave and continuing harm’” and that, “Allowing a vendor who provides goods and services for marriages and weddings to refuse similar services for gay persons would result in ‘a community-wide stigma inconsistent with the history and dynamics of civil rights laws that ensure equal access to goods, services, and public accommodations.'”